cynthiaewu/trans-eQTL/Simulator/README.md

 - sample_size = # samples/individuals, default = 500 samples
 - allele_freq = allele frequency of snps, default = 0.5
 - num_targets = # target genes of eqtl.
 If using script to generate metaconfig.yaml for multiple target genes, set this to be a list of target gene values separated by , with no spaces in between (e.g. 100,200,300).
 This can also be one value if only testing one # target genes
-- identity = True if no gene correlation, False if gene correlation (covariance matrix will be the gene correlationn matrix of Nerve Tibial GTeX data), default = True
+- identity = True if no gene correlation, False if gene correlation (covariance matrix will be the gene correlation matrix of Nerve Tibial GTeX data), default = True. -c to include gene correlation
 - beta = 'value' or 'sd', default = "value"
   - If set to "value," the parameter beta_value needs to be set to the desired beta effect size value which will be used for all target genes.
   - If set to "sd," the beta effect size value for the target genes will be drawn from a normal distribution with mean 0 and SD set in the parameter beta_sd.